Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **Unknown**
 > Barrowin has a number of Vigilance stacks equal to the number of Champions in the formation that are either lawful or dwarves.
-Increase the health of other Champions in the formation by 5% of Barrowin's max health for each Vigilance stack.
+She increases the health of other Champions in the formation by 5% of her max health for each Vigilance stack.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
     "effect_keys": [{
         "amount_updated_listeners": [
             "max_health_changed",
-			"slot_changed"
+            "slot_changed",
+            "stacks_changed"
         ],
         "stacks_multiply": false,
         "total_title": "Bonus Health",
-		"amount_func": "add",
+        "amount_func": "source_percent_health_add",
         "stack_func": "per_hero",
         "use_computed_amount_for_description": true,
         "effect_string": "increase_health_by_source_percent,5",
         "targets": ["other"],
         "stack_title": "Vigilance Stacks",
         "show_bonus": true,
         "percent_values": false,
         "stack_func_data": {"target_filters": [{
             "type": "tags",
             "tags": "lawful|dwarf"
         }]},
         "show_current_value_bonus_desc": false,
-		"round_bonus_value": true
+        "override_key_desc": "Increases the Health of $target by $amount", "round_bonus_value": true
     }],
     "requirements": [],
     "description": {"desc": "Barrowin has a number of Vigilance stacks equal to the number of Champions in the formation that are either lawful or dwarves.
-Increase the health of other Champions in the formation by $amount% of Barrowin's max health for each Vigilance stack."}, "id": 1440,
+She increases the health of other Champions in the formation by $amount% of her max health for each Vigilance stack."}, "id": 1440,
     "flavour_text": "",
     "graphic_id": 0,
     "properties": {"is_formation_ability": true}
 }
 </pre>
 </p>